 For the rider who wants to look like they spent more, doesn’t mind a fixed visor, but still wants all the other features that come with a more expensive lid.

-The Giro Fixture MIPS is an incredible bargain, featuring excellent safety features (including anti-rotational system- MIPS), a reliable adjustable fit system (Giro Roc Loc), and a comfortable fit.
+The Giro Fixture MIPS is an incredible bargain.
+It features excellent safety features, a fine tuned adjustable fit system, and a very comfortable fit.

-The only issue we could find with this helmet was that the visor was not adjustable, but if you aren’t too fussy about that, then it really isn’t an issue (or you can choose to remove it entirely).
-The visor is positioned to funnel airflow into the helmet, so it is not an unnecessary accessory.
+The only issue we could find with this helmet was that the visor was not adjustable.
+You can choose to remove it entirely, but we find that it is in a good position to block the weather elements typically.
+The visor is also positioned to funnel airflow into the helmet, so it is not an unnecessary accessory.

-The Fixture displays excellent ventilation, keeping you cool on those hot rides and climbs, and decent coverage around the rear of the head.
-All in all, a very good helmet, particularly so for its price.
-Not to mention the large variety of colors and sleek looking design.
+The Fixture displays excellent ventilation, keeping you cool on those hot rides and climbs.
+It also has decent coverage around the rear of the head.
+All in all, a very good helmet, particularly for its price.
+Not to mention the large variety of colors you can find it in, and modern looking design.

 Giro Chronicle MIPS Review